0xangelo/raylab/README.rst

 .. code:: bash

 	  Usage: raylab [OPTIONS] COMMAND [ARGS]...

 	  RayLab: Reinforcement learning algorithms in RLlib.

 	  Options:
 	  --help  Show this message and exit.

 	  Commands:
-              dashboard    Launch the experiment dashboard to monitor training progress. experiment   Launch a Tune experiment from a config file. find-best    Find the best experiment checkpoint as measured by a metric. plot         Draw lineplots of the relevant variables and display them on... plot-export  Draw lineplots of the relevant variables and save them as... rollout      Simulate an agent from a given checkpoint in the desired...
+	  dashboard    Launch the experiment dashboard to monitor training progress. episodes     Launch the episode dashboard to monitor state and action... experiment   Launch a Tune experiment from a config file. find-best    Find the best experiment checkpoint as measured by a metric. rollout      Wrap `rllib rollout` with customized options. test-module  Launch dashboard to test generative models from a checkpoint.

 Packages